aaskorohodov/mi_band_9_pro_pip_girl_fallout_watchface/README.md

 If you familiar with Python, you can change color [with this](python_tools/color_changer.py)

-[Get convertable images from here](media_src/CONVERTABLE_IMAGES/AUTOMATIC) all there images can be converted with that script.
+[Get convertable images from here](media_src/CONVERTABLE_IMAGES/AUTOMATIC) all these images can be converted with that script (or manually, you expect to live forever)

 [These images](media_src/CONVERTABLE_IMAGES/COMMON) should typically stay the same for any watchface color.
+This is because there is yellow and red colors which are intended to stay this way in any watchface to indicate some information, like low battery for example.
+You may recolor them too, but in this case your (for example) battery indicator will not become red (or yellow) at low charge.

 [And these image](media_src/CONVERTABLE_IMAGES/MANUAL) need to be converted manually using photoshop or similar tool.
+This is because there is a bit or red color, which intended to be a signaling color.

 Overall [these 3 folders](media_src/CONVERTABLE_IMAGES) are all the images used for each watchface.

-After converting them to a color you like, place them in a folder "images" [for any watchface in here](watchfaces_src) and open any of the project file, for example [this one](watchfaces_src/PipGirlProject/PipGirlProject_d.fprj) with MiCreate.
-It will automatically apply your images (with new color) as they have the same names.
+After converting them to a color you like, place them in a folder "images" [for any watchface in here](watchfaces_src) (with replacing files) and open any of the project file, for example [this one](watchfaces_src/PipGirlProject/PipGirlProject_d.fprj) with MiCreate.

-Now you can build new watchface using MiCrate.
+Note that you should be working in the same folder, so your project file should be in the same place, where you have just replaced pictures in 'images' folder.

+It will automatically apply your images (with new color) as they have the same names (so when changes colors of images, you should keep the names of each image as is).
+Now you can build new watchface using MiCrate – there is button 'build'.
+MiCreate will build you file in the folder 'output', this will be .face file ,it will have the same name, as your project file.
+For example if you opened a file 'PipGirlProject_es.fprj' and built it, you will have a file 'PipGirlProject_es.face' in output folder.

 Note, that you will also need to change Watchface ID under 'File' -> 'Manage project'.
-Each watchface should have unique ID, or it will replace already installed one with the same ID.
+Each watchface should have unique ID, or it will replace already installed one with the same ID on you Mi Band (if there is such saved on Mi Band).

 ## FAQ